 That’s when you may be forced to start dealing with that sickly pungent dead rodent smell emanating from your walls or ceiling.
 Don't let that happen, contact Plunkett’s Pest Control for safe and effective mouse control.

 How Can I Prevent A Mouse Infestation?

-At Plunkett’s Pest Control, our goal is to help you in the shortest time possible, causing you the least inconvenience while eliminating your mouse problems in the most cost-effective manner.
-We make every effort to be with you the same or very next day.
+At Plunkett’s, our goal is to help you quickly, conveniently, and in the most cost-effective way.
+We make every effort to be with you the same day or the very next day.